 This isn’t to say that everyone needs to communicate in the exact same way.
 When different team members have different communication styles, it’s not necessarily a deal breaker.
 The key is that your employees all have an understanding of and respect for those differing communication styles.
 They can meet one another where they stand, and be flexible in different communication channels to keep your business’s workflow from stuttering.

-Just make sure that your new hire will be able to pick up on the team’s communication rhythms quickly since the costs of poor communication include wasted time and employee (and client) frustration.
+Make sure that your new hire will be able to pick up on the team’s communication rhythms quickly since the costs of poor communication include wasted time and employee (and client) frustration.
 Globally, the cost of poor communication tops $37 billion annually; (here’s a great article from Inc. discussing a 2011 study of poor communication and wasted time).

 What you’re looking for: Consider the ways your team already communicates.
 Do you think that this candidate will mesh well with the rest of the team?
 This is an important consideration for any type of team, whether they are co-located or remote.
 Still, given the communication challenges that come with different locations and time zones, it’s even more important.